scaleforce/synchronization-for-go/readme.md

 - Examples
     - Publisher app that sends messages to Azure ServiceBus topic in cmd/pub
     - Subscriber app that receives messages from Azure ServiceBus subscription and prints them in the log in cmd/sub
+    - Handlers to process some of the important messages in internal/handler, by dumping them to the console

-**The reusable components can be imported into the publisher/subscriber apps and used "as is", or can be used as examples for custom implementation.**
+**The reusable components can be imported into the publisher/subscriber app and used "as is", or they can be used as examples if custom implementation is required.**

 Useful documentation about Azure ServiceBus and Azure SDK for Go: